Sahil-Rajarai/McSharesAPI/README.md

   * 400 Bad Request if the request is incorrect due to validations
   * 404 Not Found if no customers are found when returning customer by their Id or name
   * 409 Conflict if customer with the same Id is inserted again in the database
+* All const variables and error messages are saved in the CustomerTypes and ErrorMessages class

 ## Services
 * All Validations are done in the class CustomerService
-* All Static variables which are hard-coded are saved in the StaticVariables class
 * CustomerMapper class is used for mapping of customers to get only specific fields that are returned in Get Request

 ## Repository